Places To Visit in Bangkok

 Khao San Rd Bangkok.

-The Khao San Rd used to be fun, this time it was very quiet with much of its vibrancy removed.
+The Khao San Rd used to be fun, that time it was very quiet with much of its vibrancy removed.
+It was bustling again in 2024.

 Khao San Rd Bangkok